Disability Resources For Students

 Students requiring academic accommodations should first contact the staff in the Center for Personal and Professional Development (CPPD), located in W-326, (3rd Floor, West Building).
 The staff is:

-Documentation may not be necessary to establish reasonable accommodation(s); however, when available, documentation may guide the conversation and provide support for an individual’s request.
+Documentation is necessary to establish reasonable accommodation(s); when available, prior documentation may guide the conversation and provides support for an individual’s request.
 Examples of acceptable documentation include:

 - An evaluation that provides evidence of a learning disability.
 The evaluation may include:

 - Test scores from standardized assessment instruments

 - Recommended ADA accommodations put forth by a qualified evaluator